 During the May 8 Global Finale, Serguei Netessine, Wharton’s vice dean of Global Initiatives and the Dhirubhai Ambani Professor of Innovation and Entrepreneurship, said, “Usually I talk about how the Wharton School is the best business school in the world…I’m happy to say we are now the best virtual business school in the world.
 In these unprecedented times, we very quickly moved about 650 courses that we teach in the spring online.
 We moved multiple activities online, including this competition.”

-On June 1, the Wharton Global Youth Program will launch registration for the newly named 2020-2021 Wharton Global High School Investment Competition, and along with it some important changes to the game.
-For one, the OTIS online trading simulator will be replaced by the more innovative and streamlined Wharton Investment Simulator (WINS).
-Other changes include a more active role for educators in the competition, as well as an updated and comprehensive investment competition curriculum.
-Visit our Wharton Global High School Investment Competition website for more details.
+On June 1, 2020, the Wharton Global Youth Program will launch registration for the newly named 2020-2021 Wharton Global High School Investment Competition, and along with it some important changes to the game.
+For one, the OTIS online trading simulator that students use to build their portfolios for the competition will be replaced by the more innovative and streamlined Wharton Investment Simulator (WInS).
+Other changes include a more active role for educators in the competition, as well as an updated and comprehensive investment competition curriculum to help support educators in teaching students important investing concepts.